 By definition, it means you’ve been around for a while.
 Which also means — assuming you haven’t been a jerk — that you’ve built relationships.
 And there’s real value in those relationships and the network you’ve built.

 First, there’s a great opportunity to leverage your network for business development purposes.
 Over the years, you’ve no doubt done this as you’ve built your own career and book of business.
 However, as an individual becomes more seasoned, there’s often an issue with time.
 When people are young and working on business development, they have time but no contacts.
 But when they’re experienced (my definition: the opposite of young), they have contacts, but because of other responsibilities they likely have no time for business development.

 Smart organizations and people recognize this issue and come up with solutions.
 One example of this comes from a seminar speaker we had, Wayne Breitbarth, who talked about utilizing LinkedIn for this very purpose.
 It allows young coworkers to leverage the experience and network of their more senior counterparts.
-(There’s a very good podcast on this at our website if you’d like to learn more about that.)

 Your network also has value beyond you and your company; the community at large can benefit as well.
 I’m the chair of this year’s American Heart Association Heart Walk.
 In accepting that responsibility, which comes with a lot of pressure to deliver, I was confident in getting the job done not because of what I could do directly, but because I knew I could rely on my network.
 So far I’ve assembled an awesome executive leadership team by utilizing that network.
 This group of experienced business folks will, in turn, tap into their networks as we work to secure sponsorships and walking teams.
 With the help of your own relationships and network, you can have real community impact.